Goal

 Response Sections

-schemaVersion: current DealDash Agent Bridge schema version.actingUserId: current authenticated DealDash user ID, retained for internal diagnostics only.status: login-link availability, approval confirmation configured, state, recent count, and last activity.mcp: server name, bridge path, config path, command, backend base URL, simple docs URL, agent-optimized docs URL, and public DealDash Agent Kit GitHub repo.auth: login-link endpoints, safe optional env names, required headers, and optional headers.permissions: Tier 0, Tier 1, and Tier 2 summaries.toolGroups: canonical provider-neutral tool families from the shared schema.workflows: common link, screenshot, contact, and suggestion workflows.futureFeatures: planned analysis, summaries, approval inbox, and adapter diagnostics.recentLogs: sanitizedagent_tool_callactivity scoped to the current user.
+schemaVersion: current DealDash Agent Bridge schema version.actingUserId: current authenticated DealDash user ID, retained for internal diagnostics only.status: login-link availability, approval confirmation configured, state, recent count, and last activity.mcp: server name, single bridge runtime model, bridge path, config path, command, backend base URL, direct HTTPS fallback URLs, simple docs URL, agent-optimized docs URL, and private DealDash Agent Kit GitHub repo for install/examples.auth: login-link endpoints, safe optional env names, required headers, and optional headers.permissions: Tier 0, Tier 1, and Tier 2 summaries.toolGroups: canonical provider-neutral tool families from the shared schema.workflows: common link, screenshot, template, contact, and suggestion workflows.futureFeatures: planned analysis, summaries, approval inbox, and adapter diagnostics.recentLogs: sanitizedagent_tool_callactivity scoped to the current user.

 UI Map

-The Tools hub includes:/toolscard:AI Agent Setup, simple setup badge, and docs link./tools/ai-agent-setup: copyable ready prompt, simple steps, common blockers, safe terminal command, and an advanced connection panel hidden behind Show details.
+The Tools hub includes:/toolscard:AI Agent Setup, simple setup badge, and docs link./tools/ai-agent-setup: human-first setup steps, copyable AI instruction, good first requests, confusion fixes, optional terminal examples, common blockers, and an advanced connection panel hidden behind Show details.

 - Header and refresh action.